BurningPho3nix/BurningPho3nix-setup-script-for-rhel/README.md

 Package Install Helper:
-- allows you to type in programs you want installed and it then searches for those packages with dnf and flatpak and then installs them.
+- allows you to type in programs you want installed and it then searches for those packages with dnf, flatpak and snap and then installs them.
 ______________________________________________________